Merri/settlers2/src/pages/2011/07/site-updates/index.md

 ---
-title: "Site updates"
+title: 'Site updates'
-publishDate: "2011-07-14"
+description: New content on the site such as a page for DOSBox.
+pubDate: 2011-07-14
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "site-news"
+    - news
 ---

 There is finally a page about DOSbox!
 Screenshots included.
 It doesn't go into depth, but should be a nice quick start.
 I guess it would still need some more information on how to actually use DOS, it isn't that common knowledge these days.